ankurrajw/Pi-Pupil-Detection/README.md

 ![Image](camstreams.jpg)

 When running this python script in the same directory: ```python3 detect.py```, the detector will operate in real-time on the pupil camera and draw the detected pupil as an oval line:

 <img src="detection.jpg" width="300" height="300">

+Look into the script to see which steps and parameters were used, these should work well for the above setup.
+For the experiment scripts that were used in the paper above, you can explore the Windows and Raspberry-Pi directories.